wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 ---
 Have you wanted to run a service without needing to create and maintain a server?
 Whether this to be a function triggered at set intervals or a specific action triggers this function?

-In this tutorial, you'll create a PHP application and host it on AWS Lambda, listening for a specific webhook URL to be triggered when the callee answers the voice call.
-The application will then confirm the caller's number and then convert a random fact from text to speech for the person on the other end of the phone line.
-Random facts get retrieved from an API called [Random Useless Facts](uselessfacts.jsph.pl).
+In this tutorial, we will create a PHP application and host it on AWS Lambda, listening for a specific webhook URL to be triggered when the someone calls a specific phone number.
+The application will then confirm the caller's number and convert a random fact from text to speech for the caller to hear.
+The random facts get retrieved from an API called [Random Useless Facts](uselessfacts.jsph.pl).

 ## Prerequisites